agarcia91/web-design-challenge/README.md

 ### Considerations

-* You may use the weather data you collected for the WeatherPy section of your Python-APIs Homework, or you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
+* You may use the weather data you collected for the WeatherPy section of your Python-APIs Homework, or you may use the included [cities dataset] and pull the images from the [assets folder].

 * You must use Bootstrap.
 This includes using the Bootstrap `navbar` component for the header on every page, the Bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.